tlswg/tlswg-wiki/FAQ.md

 7. [TLS Signature Algorithm, in the range 0-63](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-16)
 8. [TLS CachedInformationType, in the range 0-63](https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#cachedinformationtype)
 9. [TLS HashAlgorithm, in the range 0-63](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18)

+## Should the WG adopt and work on my draft?

+In short, the TLS WG aims to adopt work items that introduce core changes to the TLS protocol or extensions which have wide applicability and use.
+In practice, this means documents with intended Proposed Standard status or which seek recommended registry (Y) codepoints should aim for WG adoption.
+This is to ensure that any significant change to TLS receives adequate community review prior to publication.

+RFC2026 (BCP 9) describes the differences between different document status levels, i.e., Proposed Standard, Experimental, or Informational.
+Briefly, Standards track documents expect significant community review prior to completion.
+In contrast, Informational documents encapsulate information for the community, without any form of consensus around the information, and Experimental documents aim to record some technology development efforts for the broader community.

+Documents which aim to seek non recommended codepoints (N) do not require WG adoption, and should follow the Specification Required process outlined above for codepoint registration.
+Documents which target Experimental status should only seek adoption if they introduce non-trivial changes to TLS.
+Likewise, documents which target Informational status should consult the TLS WG to see if there’s interest in the WG adopting the work for the purposes of broad review.
+Otherwise, said documents do not require adoption.

 ## Will my proposal require formal analysis before acceptance by the WG?